gitter-badger/miu-1/miuspec/lang.rst

   type XCoords = Array U32[m]
   -- type XCoords = Array (U32 [m])

-[TODO: Think about ease of unit conversions.]
+[TODO: Think about ease of unit conversions.
+Of course, there shouldn't be any implicit conversions/subtyping.
+Perhaps using functors + type generation (via metaprogramming) can alleviate the burden?]

 Construction
 ============